Dantali0n/radloggerpy/doc/source/developer/index.rst

 is launched.
 The service loads configuration and sets up logging, afterwards the logo is displayed depending on the settings.
 When this basic initialization is finalized all devices are initialized as shown in the flow-chart below.
-Here the :boldorange:`orange` line indicates the launch of a new thread.
+Here the :boldorange:`orange` line indicates the launch of a new thread, however, the number of threads spawned is user configurable.
+The underlying threadpool will decide when devices are scheduled unto the configured threads if the number of devices exceeds the configured maximum number of threads.
 After the basic initialization of a device it enters an active loop from which it still can enter an error state if problems are encountered.
 The active loop itself is not shown here.